oxodao/website/README.md

-# My own website
+# Oxodao's Resume

-This is a fresh project so I did not set-up docker & such yet but this will come.
+My own resume on the internet